Celebrate the season by learning about other festivities.

 Christians observe the birthday on Jesus, the son of God, on December 25th.
 While non-religious traditions are popular, Christmas is predominately a religious holiday.
 Some mark the four weeks before December 25th by lighting candles for Advent and by doing good deeds.
 Each Christmas Eve, children leave cookies and milk for Father Christmas, and a carrot for his reindeer.
 People tend to celebrate December 25th with family, a feast, and gift exchanging.

 How are you celebrating your holiday this year?
-Whether you’re lighting candles or preparing a feast, be sure to take the time to review your insurance policies to ensure that you’re protected throughout the year and beyond.
+Whether you’re lighting candles or preparing a feast, be sure to take the time to review your insurance policies to ensure that you’re better protected throughout the year and beyond.
 Contact the professionals at Unisource Insurance Associates for your insurance policies in Wauwatosa, Wisconsin today!